jay-grant/sketch-sad/README.md

 This project was our first look into jQuery and JS/DOM interaction.
-Features of this small application include programatic construction of DOM elements, event listeners, and a hover-dropdown settings menu
+Features of this small application include programmatic construction of DOM elements, event listeners, and a hover-dropdown settings menu